 - Azure-SSIS Integration Runtime.
 This article provides conceptual information about integration runtimes in general including the Azure-SSIS IR.

 - Tutorial: deploy SSIS packages to Azure.
 This article provides step-by-step instructions to create an Azure-SSIS IR and uses an Azure SQL database to host the SSIS catalog.

 - How to: Create an Azure-SSIS integration runtime.
-This article expands on the tutorial and provides instructions on using Azure SQL Managed Instance (Preview) and joining the IR to a VNet.
+This article expands on the tutorial and provides instructions on using Azure SQL Managed Instance (Preview) and joining the IR to a virtual network.

-- Join an Azure-SSIS IR to a VNet.
-This article provides conceptual information about joining an Azure-SSIS IR to an Azure virtual network (VNet).
-It also provides steps to use Azure portal to configure VNet so that Azure-SSIS IR can join the VNet.
+- Join an Azure-SSIS IR to a virtual network.
+This article provides conceptual information about joining an Azure-SSIS IR to an Azure virtual network.
+It also provides steps to use Azure portal to configure virtual network so that Azure-SSIS IR can join the virtual network.

 - Monitor an Azure-SSIS IR.
 This article shows you how to retrieve information about an Azure-SSIS IR and descriptions of statuses in the returned information.